codefuse-ai/CodeFuse-Query/doc/4_godelscript_language.en.md

 ##### Method Override

 If the subclass implementation contains a method with the same name as the parent class, the parent method will be **overridden** by the subclass method.
+The overridden method can use different parameter and return type.
+There's no need to use the same parameter and return type of parent class method.

 ```rust
 schema File {